Lessons Learned

 In Class:

 Homework: You are to take the topic list from today’s exercise and voice record your explanations for each one.
-You hopefully have new material in your minds beyond what was there when you made your trading cards.
-You will come back to these recordings as you prepare for the exams in the spring.
+Hopefully, you have new material in your mind beyond what was there when you made your trading cards.
+You will return to these recordings as you prepare for the exams in the spring.

 Voice Recording (Instructional Strategy)

-I am having my students take the topic list, essential questions and unit questions for our study of the Interwar years and have them voice record their current understanding of each.
-This should especially help those students who struggle getting their ideas down from their minds through their fingers into Word documents.
+I am having my students take the topic list, essential questions, and unit questions for our study of the Interwar years and have them voice-record their current understanding of each.
+This should help those students who struggle to get their ideas down from their minds through their fingers into Word documents.
 It should also offer another modality to support their efforts to take notes and outline.
-What I will be interested to survey is when they students review for their external exams to see how helpful it will be for them to listen to their sound files.
+I will be interested in surveying when students review for their external exams to see how helpful it will be for them to listen to their sound files.

 I keep reminding them that with six area exams, they will be on information overload trying to put two years of learning into their minds this Spring.
-The more they can hear their own calm, confident voice recordings before they take their exams, the more I think they will quickly remember and connect to their past learning. :)
+The more they can hear their calm, confident voice recordings before they take their exams, the more they will quickly remember and connect to their past learning. 🙂